ZQpengyu/MAFFo/README.md

 gensim == 3.8.3

 ## 1.Data preparation
-The dataset is BQ & LCQMC.
+The dataset is BQ.
 "The BQ Corpus: A Large-scale Domain-specific Chinese Corpus For Sentence Semantic Equivalence Identification", https://www.aclweb.org/anthology/D18-1536/.
+Jieba was utilized to segment words.
 ## 2.Start the training process
 python train.py